 Discussions with staff confirmed that they were knowledgeable in relation to specific details about the care of the residents.
-Staff told us that the residents' needs and wishes were very important to them.
+Staff advised that the residents' needs and wishes were very important to them.
 It was observed that staff responded to requests for assistance promptly in a caring and compassionate manner.

-Residents spoken with reported staff were responsive to their needs and did not express any concerns in seeking support from staff reporting, "It's great in here.
-If I need help, I just shout for staff."
+Residents spoken with reported staff were responsive to their needs and did not express any concerns in seeking support from staff reporting, "It's great in here" and "I feel very safe."